 We had to take the subway then cable car to Arashiyama.

-Those poles are meant to represent bamboo.
-Very cute!
 They are smart about having riders pay at the end of the ride and for touristy places, you pay as you exit the station rather than on the car.
-At first I thought everyone was going to bumrush the door and avoid paying as you do in SF, but everyone was so orderly because there are people waiting with buckets to take your coins.
+At first I thought everyone was going to bumrush the door and avoid paying as you do in SF, but everyone was so orderly and there are people waiting with buckets to take your coins.

 ☆ fall foliage